City Rail Link: Initial proposals

-While the train network for the period following the completion of the CRL has not been officially confirmed, Auckland Transport has released a preliminary plan.
-The plan proposes that the Western and Eastern Lines be connected through the CRL, and the Southern Line loops anticlockwise around the Newmarket Line and CRL, doubling back upon itself as far as Ōtāhuhu station.
-The Onehunga Line ceases to run into the city, instead heading west from Newmarket as a crosstown line.
-The 'Onehunga and Western Line' will initially terminate at Maungawhau/Mt Eden station, before being extended to Henderson at an undisclosed future date.
-A Southern Express service to Pukekohe via the Eastern line may also operate.
+As of June 2023 the train network for the period following the completion of the CRL had not been officially confirmed, Auckland Transport released a preliminary plan proposing that the Western and Eastern Lines be connected through the CRL, forming the East West Line.
+With the Southern Line looping anticlockwise around the Newmarket Line and CRL, doubling back upon itself as far as Ōtāhuhu station as the South City Line.
+The Onehunga Line ceasing to run into the city, instead heading west from Newmarket as a crosstown line.
+The 'Onehunga West Line' terminating at Maungawhau/Mt Eden station during peak hours to make way for the East-West Line, before being extended to Henderson during inter-peak hours and weekends.
+A Southern Express service to Pukekohe via the Eastern line was also proposed.

 This operating pattern was first hinted at in early 2022 in the Auckland Light Rail group's Indicative Business Case appendices, which showed a proposed but discarded Airport heavy rail option where half of all Western Line services diverted from Avondale to Auckland Airport via Onehunga.
 In June 2023, this operating pattern was confirmed in the draft Regional Public Transport Plan 2023–2031.

-The Southern Line and the East-West Line will each likely run every 15 minutes all-day, increasing to every 7 to 8 minutes at peak times.
-The Onehunga & Western Line and the Southern Express Line will each likely run every 30 minutes all-day.
+The South City Line and the East West Line were to run every 15 minutes all-day, increasing to every 7 to 8 minutes at peak times.
+The Onehunga West Line and the Southern Express Line running every 30 minutes all-day.

-Final 2026 network
+Temporary 2026 network

-The final 2026 network produced by Auckland Transport is very similar to the initial proposals.
-The final plan has the current Eastern and Western lines combined into a new East-West Line (E-W), running from Manukau to Swanson via the CRL.
-During weekday peak times, some East-West Line trains originating from Manukau will terminate at Newmarket rather than Swanson.
-The current Southern Line will become a looping service called the South-City Line (S-C).
-South-City Line trains will start and end at Pukekohe and will alternate the directions it goes into the city, with some trains passing through Parnell first, then the CRL, and some trains passing through Grafton first, then the CRL.
-The current Onehunga Line will become the Onehunga-West Line (O-W).
-The Onehunga-West Line will run from Onehunga to Maungawhau during weekday peak times and from Onehunga to Henderson during weekends and weekday off-peak times.
+The temporary 2026 network produced by Auckland Transport is very similar to the initial proposals.
+The temporary plan will have the current Eastern and Western lines through-run with each other as the new East West Line (E-W), running between Manukau and Swanson via the CRL.
+The current Southern Line will become the South City Line (S-C), running between Pukekohe and Newmarket via the CRL.
+The current Onehunga Line will become the Onehunga West Line (O-W), running between Onehunga and Maungawhau during weekday peak times and between Onehunga and Henderson during off-peak times.

+The temporary network will see frequencies remain at 6 tph before increasing to 8 tph during peak on the East West Line (E-W) for about 6 months after the CRL opens.

+Final network

+The final network produced by Auckland Transport is the same as the temporary 2026 timetable but with minor changes.
+The final plans has some East-West Line trains terminating and originating at Newmarket during peak.
+The South City Line will instead run between Pukekohe and Otahuhu via the CRL.
+This also means inner South City Line stations will also have trains running via Parnell.
+No changes to the Onehunga West Line from the temporary network.

+The final network will also see frequencies on East West Line increases to 8 tph during peak.